vsevkayf/OmarKhayyam/pages/Vision.md

 • To provide logistical support to scientists involved in clinical research

 • To provide an educational support in clinical research methodology based on the
-ICH-GCP and Israeli Ministry of Health standards
+&nbsp;&nbsp;ICH-GCP and Israeli Ministry of Health standards

 • To establish and develop collaboration between basic science researchers and clinicians leading adopting translational research approach